Where to Find the Best Specialty Coffee in Vancouver, B.C.

 When you enter, you’ll see a long hallway-esque space, with the coffee bar on the left.

-They brew espresso with a deconstructed espresso machine and a grinder that I legitimately thought was a microscope, and they brew their filter coffee with a Gina, which is a cross between a V60 and an immersion brewer like the Clever or Hario Switch.
+They brew espresso with a deconstructed espresso machine and a grinder that I legitimately thought was a microscope, and they brew their filter coffee with a GINA, which is a cross between a V60 and an immersion brewer like the Clever or Hario Switch.

 I had never seen this particular brewer before, but it seems like a fun brewer that blends the best of both styles.
 It’s also beautiful, though it takes up a lot of space, so it’s probably better suited for cafe life versus home brewing.